bulatzamilov/kubectx_wrapper/README.md

 # kubectx wrapper
 kubectx cli tool with dialogue option.
 Eventually you will have many contextes in your kubeconfig so kubectx becomes hard to use.
-This wrapper offers the dialogue with nubered contextes, so you need to pick the context you want to use by entering the corresponded number.
+This wrapper offers the dialogue with numbered contextes, so you need to pick the context you want to use by entering the corresponded number.

 ## Prerequisites
 You need to have kubectx tool installed (https://github.com/ahmetb/kubectx) and accessible it from PATH.